TMC vitiating political atmosphere, misleading students on NEET-JEE : Dilip Ghosh | Politics

 TMC vitiating political atmosphere, misleading students on NEET-JEE : Dilip Ghosh

-West Bengal BJP president Dilip Ghosh Friday accused the TMC government of "vitiating the political atmosphere" in the state and criticised Chief Minister Mamata Banerjee of misleading the students on NEET/JEE exams.
+West Bengal BJP president Dilip Ghosh Friday accused the TMC government of "vitiating the political atmosphere" in the state and criticized Chief Minister Mamata Banerjee for misleading the students on NEET/JEE exams.
 The state is yearning for a change in 2021 and the people of Bengal will oust the "corrupt" TMC government, he said.

 "It is the TMC government which has vitiated the political atmosphere of the state.
 They are saying political parties are not allowed to hold rallies, but members of the ruling party are free to organize rallies and meetings.
 This is unacceptable," Ghosh said.
 Reacting to Banerjee's assertion that she will give a "taste of freedom" to the entire country by defeating the saffron party's "political epidemic" in the 2021 Assembly polls in West Bengal, Ghosh said that "TMC and its supremo should stop daydreaming as the days of their government are numbered".